CloudFueled/aks-workshop/src/2.01 - Create a StatefulSet/Exercise/README.md

 ## ❓ Empire Debrief – Storage Strategy

 > **Where is this data stored in Azure?
 What resource is used for persistent storage?**

-**Answer:**

-- In Azure Kubernetes Service (AKS), when no `storageClassName` is explicitly defined, the **default StorageClass** is used.
-- For most AKS clusters, this StorageClass provisions storage through **Azure Disks**.
-- Each `PersistentVolumeClaim` results in a **separate managed disk** (Azure resource type: `Microsoft.Compute/disks`) being created.
-- You can find these disks in the same resource group as your node pool or AKS cluster, often named like `kubernetes-dynamic-pvc-xxxxx`.!